GrahamDumpleton-abandoned/mod_wsgi-docs/installation-guides/building-from-source-code.rst

 For Apache 2.X, the service name would instead be called 'apache2'.

-On !RedHat derived distributions, restarting Apache is usually done via the 'service' command::
+On RedHat derived distributions, restarting Apache is usually done via the 'service' command::

     service httpd stop